KhronosGroup/Vulkan-Loader/CONTRIBUTING.md

 error for each commit in your pull request.
 Note that to be accepted into the repository, the pull request must pass all tests on all supported platforms.
-The automatic Github Travis and AppVeyor continuous integration features will assist in enforcing this requirement.*
+The automatic Github continuous integration features will assist in enforcing this requirement.*

 #### Generated Source Code